 CloudFlare is a service that utilizes proprietary technology to make websites run safer and faster around the world.
 CloudFlare currently runs 12 data centers (with more on the way) on three continents to provide static content caching, bot filtering and more.
 Here’s an overview of the service:

-The service has already been fantastic for the MarTech Blog.
+The service has already been fantastic for Martech Zone.
 Take a look at the analytics below, especially for the charts at the base of the reports.

 Prior to utilizing CloudFlare, I was exceeding some usage limitations on my hosting account.
 CloudFlare has cut that usage in half – intercepting half a million page views and saving over 5Gb of bandwidth.
 In case you’re curious how these systems do this… the data centers are set up regionally around the country.
 When someone in the geographic region requests your page, the page is saved locally.
 When the next person visits – rather than serving from your server again, the local CloudFlare data center serves the page.